-Every single organic and natural makeup product on this list is free from Parabens, Sodium Lauryl Sulfate, BHA, Coal Tars, Aluminum, Triclosan, Talc, Propylene Glycol, Polyethylene/PEGS, Steareths, Bismuth Oxychloride, Boron Nitride, TEA/DEA (triethanolamine/diethanolamne), and a whole host of other “dirty” ingredients.
+Every single organic and natural makeup product on this list is free from Parabens, Sodium Lauryl Sulfate, BHA, Coal Tars, Aluminum, Triclosan, Talc, Propylene Glycol, Polyethylene/PEGS, Steareths, Bismuth Oxychloride, TEA/DEA (triethanolamine/diethanolamne), and a whole host of other “dirty” ingredients.
 Each product also receives rave reviews from customers across the web, so you don’t have to worry about performance.
-Many organic makeup products on our list contain mineral ingredients like titanium dioxide, zinc oxide, mica powder, and iron oxides.
+Many organic makeup products on our list contain natural mineral ingredients like titanium dioxide, zinc oxide, mica powder, and iron oxides.
 These are natural + non-toxic minerals that have been deemed safe for cosmetic use; however, many of them aren’t without controversy.
 If you are curious to learn more about these minerals and why they are so common in organic makeup, then check out our guide on Common Mineral Ingredients in Natural Makeup Products at the bottom of this list for more information on these ingredients, their safety, and how they work.

-How to Use This List: The list below includes 48 organic and all-natural makeup products from the most reputable brands that we could find from our research.
-Some products contain organic ingredients while others contain non-gmo natural ingredients.
+How to Use This List: The list below includes 15 amazing organic and all-natural makeup brands that we could find from our research.
+Some products contain organic ingredients while others contain non-gmo all natural ingredients.
 Some are vegan and some are gluten free.
-Some contain titanium dioxide and some do not.
+Some contain mica for shimmer and some do not.
 You get the point.
 The best way to find the perfect makeup product for your particular needs is to use our “Filter By” feature below to sort the list by the criteria that matters most to you.
-This will let you easily find the best vegan makeup, gluten free makeup, organic makeup, and titanium dioxide free makeup.
-Wondering which organic makeup products are right for your skin?
-Then, check out The Ox Box!
-Each quarter, we’ll put together a box filled with premium organic skin care products hand-selected for your specific skin type and skin conditions.
-In the meantime, happy hunting!
+This will let you easily find the best vegan makeup, gluten free makeup, and makeup brands by type.
+Happy hunting!